MTstateIntroStats/IntroStatTextbook/docs/06-inference-num.md

 * **Matching**.
 Paired data using matching occurs when we first match people or units into similar pairs, and then take the difference between the two measurements taken on each person/unit.

 ::: {.guidedpractice}
-Which of the examples in Table \@ref(tab:pairedexamples) are paired using repeated measures? paired using matching?^[The examples with cars and people are paired using repeated measures --- each car or person was measured twice (Brand A tire and Brand B tire, or pre-score and post-score).
+Which of the examples in Table \@ref(tab:pairedexamples) are paired using repeated measures? paired using matching?^[The examples with cars and people are paired using repeated measures --- each car or person was measured twice (Smooth Turn tire and Quick Spin tire, or pre-score and post-score).
 Textbooks would need to be matched since they are not physically in the same location; married couples are matched since we measure the age on each member of the couple separately.]
 :::

 ### Simulation-based test for $H_0: \mu_d = 0$

-Consider an experiment done to measure whether tire brand A or tire brand B has longer wear.
+Consider an experiment done to measure whether tire brand Smooth Turn or tire brand Quick Spin has longer tread wear.
 That is, after 1,000 miles on a car, which brand of tires has more tread, on average?

 #### Observed data {-}

-The observed data represent 25 tread measurements taken on 25 tires of Brand A and 25 tires of Brand B.
+The observed data represent 25 tread measurements (in inches) taken on 25 Smooth Turn tires and 25 Quick Spin tires.
-The study used a total of 25 cars, so on each car, one tire was of Brand A and one was of Brand B.
+The study used a total of 25 cars, so on each car, one tire was Smooth Turn brand and one was Quick Spin brand.
 Figure \@ref(fig:tiredata) presents the observed data.
-The Brand A manufacturer looks at the box plot below and says:
+The Smooth Turn manufacturer looks at the box plot below and says:

-> clearly the tread on Brand A tires is higher, on average, than the tread on Brand B tires after 1,000 miles of driving.
+> clearly the tread on Smooth Turn tires is higher, on average, than the tread on Quick Spin tires after 1,000 miles of driving.

-The Brand B manufacturer is skeptical and retorts:
+The Quick Spin manufacturer is skeptical and retorts:

 > but with only 25 cars, it seems that the variability in road conditions (sometimes on tire hits a pothole, etc.) could be what leads to the small difference in average tread amount.

-We'd like to be able to systematically distinguish between what manufacturer A sees in the plot and what manufacturer B sees in the plot.
+We'd like to be able to systematically distinguish between what the Smooth Turn manufacturer sees in the plot and what the Quick Spin manufacturer sees in the plot.
 Fortunately for us, we have an excellent way to simulate the natural variability (from road conditions, etc.) that can lead to tires being worn at different rates.

 <div class="figure" style="text-align: center">